AgrDataSci/documentation/docs/03-experimental-design/bean-protocol.md

 variables can be added, but this will need to be done by the project manager in ClimMob.

-The protocol provides an overview of the data collection moments during the trials and the variables and traits collected at each data collection moment.
+The protocol indicates the data collection moments during the trials and the variables and traits collected at each data collection moment.
 Farmers evaluate varieties in their on-farm trials and provide comparative observations by ranking the varieties based on